Charlotte

 How to choose a funeral home or cremation service provider?

 This can be a difficult task if your loved one had no funeral plan and you have no prior experience with a funeral home.
-There are around 30 funeral service providers in Charlotte.
-If you want to have a funeral ceremony, the actual location of the funeral home may be an important consideration.
+There are approximately 30 funeral service providers in the Charlotte area.

 Direct cremation service $995 Call (704) 233-7037